siudeer/airspace-hugo/exampleSite/content/english/project/lake-shelbyville-deer.md

 title = "Lake Shelbyville Deer"

 +++
-#### Hello!
-We're the collared deer at Touch of Nature.
-Unlike our friends on campus, we live in the quiet forests of Touch of Nature, which is located south of campus, near Giant City State Park.
-We spend our days roaming through the trees, grazing, and trying to avoid predators!
+#### Hi!
+We're the collared deer at Lake Shelbyville.
+We enjoy the rural life up north in central Illinois.
+We spend our days walking the corn fields, relaxing on the beaches of Lake Shelbyville, and watching sunsets.
+One of our crew is locally famous, Marshmellow the white deer!